Discerning Teachers

 " Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."

-In Proverbs 2: 3-6 Solomon tells us that if we seek discernment whole heartedly then we will
+In Proverbs 2:3-6 Solomon tells us if we seek discernment whole heartedly then we will fear the Lord and have knowledge of God.
+He says it is God who gives wisdom.
+Knowledge and understanding also come from Him.

 So if we want discernment and seek after it diligently the Lord will give it to us.
 What is our goal?
 Are we seeking to know and understand our Lord better so as to be approved by Him?
-Or do we follow after teachers with, as Paul says, "itching ears", who tell us things we like to hear more than the truth?
+Or do we follow after teachers who cause us to have, as Paul says, "itching ears", who tell us things we like to hear more than the truth (2 Timothy 4:3-4)?

 We need to hold to sound Biblical teachings and avoid pointless bickering over small, less important details.
 We do this by being able to discern.
 That discernment will come as we study and pray and are motivated by our desire to please our Heavenly Father in all things.